decentraland/old-documentation/_posts/development-guide/2021-01-11-performance-optimization.md

 type: Document
 ---

 There are a number of aspects you can optimize in your scene to ensure the best possible experience for players visiting.
-This document will cover some best practices that can make a big difference in how fast your scene loads and how smoothly it runs for players that are on it and on neighboring scenes.
+This document covers some best practices that can make a big difference in how fast your scene loads and how smoothly it runs for players that are on it and on neighboring scenes.

 Keep in mind that many players may be visiting Decentraland using hardware that is not built for gaming, and via the browser, which limits how much of the hardware's processing power is available to use.
 The experience of visiting your scene should be smooth for everyone.